 Learn the Most Distinct Differences Between Happy and Unhappy Retirees

-Retirement is often portrayed as the payoff for a life of toil and trouble; as the trophy for crossing the finish line.
+Retirement is often portrayed as the trophy for crossing the finish line at the end of a long working career.
 But in reality, retirement is just another phase of life; one that you must prepare for both emotionally and financially, just as you did for starting a family or changing careers.

 How well you prepare will determine how much you enjoy your post-work years.
 This is important because it is indeed possible to have an unhappy retirement.
 In a quest to find some answers, I conducted a comprehensive study of more than 1,350 retirees across 46 states.
 The findings became the basis for the book, You Can Retire Sooner Than You Think.

 The research identified numerous distinct differences between happy and unhappy retirees.
 Knowing what sets a happy vs. unhappy retiree apart can help you shape your own retirement future.

 - Happy retirees have a plan for managing their money in retirement.

 - Your personal retirement happiness can hinge on how well you've saved for retirement.